4 Smart Things to Do on Your Summer Break From College

 Going back home after months away can be challenging.
 Sometimes it’s hard to reacclimate to your parents’ rules, or maybe you have a difficult relationship with a sibling.
 The first step to having a great summer break is establishing a good living situation, so take control of what you can to set yourself up for a healthy home life.
 Have a candid discussion with your parents and other family members about boundaries and expectations, and be prepared to compromise—after all, it’s their house.
 However, compromise means both parties give a little, so your concerns shouldn’t be disregarded either.

 Also be prepared to offer to help around the house—and follow through!
 Just because you’re home doesn’t mean you should slack off on doing laundry, cleaning up after yourself, and vacuuming occasionally.
 Trust me, that alone will go a long way.
-Everything will take time getting used to being back at home.
+Everything will take time to get used to back at home.
 Sure, it’s not the same as living with your roommates who are always ready for a milkshake run, but try not to take your family for granted.
 Whether it’s a weekly family dinner or a board game night, spend some time with them to remind yourself what you love about living at home.

 2. Learn new life skills